 Deinega is a staunch defender of Ukraine’s vodka heritage, suggesting that the country may well have invented it (“It’s a hotly debated subject”).
 It’s a claim we’re happy to toast with an additional ‘Budmo!’

 It’s worth commenting on the packaging.
 Unlike Vodka rivals, which tend to come in round bottles, the Dima’s is tall and flat, which not only makes it distinctive, but also easier to chill in in the freezer.
 “We found this perfect bottle that I think symbolises so many things – it’s very Ukrainian, very Eastern European.
-It also reflects the architecture you’ll see in Kiev and around Ukraine.”
+It also reflects the architecture you’ll see in Kyiv and around Ukraine.”

 It suits the company’s logo too, which riffs on the national coat of arms.
 Bold gold and dark blue label looking premium, as well as reflecting the country’s national colours.